What is Cost Basis in Crypto?

-In a best case scenario from a tax perspective, you’d be registering a loss of $5,000 with your tax authority, which you can offset against any other gains.
-In a worse case scenario, you’d be paying Capital Gains Tax on a gain of $23,000.
+In a best-case scenario from a tax perspective, you’d be registering a loss of $5,000 with your tax authority, which you can offset against any other gains.
+In a worst-case scenario, you’d be paying Capital Gains Tax on a gain of $23,000.

 Some countries - like America - let you pick the cost basis method you use.
 This lets you pick the cost basis method that optimizes your tax position.
 It’s important to understand that once you’ve used a specific cost basis method to calculate and report your capital gains and losses, you can’t change it retrospectively.